ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 The Windows Tips from the above link says you should add maven to the PATH in the user variables.
 If it does not recognise mvn -v afterwards, then try to add it to the list of variables in PATH in System variables.

+Note: you MUST install a maven version >=3.6.0, but not 3.6.1 as this has a bug.
+Versions earlier than 3.6 are unable to build the GUI.

 # Install Git
 Install Git [Getting-started-with-Git-and-GitHub](Getting-started-with-Git-and-GitHub)